 One way borrower’s can overcome this obstacle is to reduce their loan-to-value ratio by approximately 60 per cent.

 Are you a self-employed worker interested in whether maximum loan exposure might impact your chances of owning a home?
-Get in touch with a financing specialist at Red Rock Mortgages to learn about our low doc home loan product suite.
+Get in touch with a financing specialist at Redrock to learn about our low doc home loan product suite.